ruslanosipov/ruslanosipov.github.io/source/_posts/2021-05-30-how-i-write.markdown

 ---
 title: "How I write"
-date: 2021-05-29 18:47:36 -0700
+date: 2021-05-30 16:00:00 -0700
 categories: [Writing]
 ---

 I don't blog consistently, and I'm still struggling to find my voice.
-For me, writing is difficult for many reasons, especially when it comes to identifying topics worth writing about.
+I find writing difficult for many reasons, especially when it comes to identifying topics worth writing about.
 I want to bring a combination of passion, expertise, and a fresh perspective into a topic -- which makes finding a theme to cover challenging.
 To top it all off, English is my third language.
-Making content flow well is difficult, and I don't always have the ear for it.
+Getting the content to flow well is difficult, and I don't always have the ear for it.

 In contrast, I find it straightforward to write once I know what to write about.
-In part due to volume of writing I have to do for work: as a technical lead at Google I routinely use extensive design documents to communicate my ideas.
+In part due to the volume of writing I have to do for work: as a technical lead at Google I routinely use extensive design documents to communicate my ideas.
 I also [wrote a book][1] once.

 I found a set of techniques that work well for me.
 I don't know if these techniques help me write higher quality material -- you'll be the judge of that.
 But these techniques help me express ideas from my head and onto paper.
 Hopefully in a digestible and entertaining format.